 If you discover that a company is cheating the U.S. government, you should consult with a whistleblower attorney to see if you may be able to bring what is called a “qui tam” case.
 Whistleblowers reveal fraudulent activity that otherwise would not be brought to light.
+We focus our qui tam practice on the following states:

 The federal law that covers most of these cases is called the False Claims Act.
 Many states also have their own False Claims Acts.
 North Carolina has a False Claim Act, which applies if you find that someone is cheating our state out of taxpayer dollars.
 There are also federal and state laws that protect some whistleblowers who discover fraud on the job.